ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ---
 slug: /en/interfaces/formats
 sidebar_position: 21
-sidebar_label: Input and Output Formats
+sidebar_label: All Input and Output Formats
 title: Formats for Input and Output Data
 ---